thorinaboenke/Upleveled-nextjs-ecommerce-store/README.md

 replacing <database_name>, <user_name>, <user_password> with the names you choose for the database

-Then, to connect to the new database quit psql and reconnect
+Then, to connect to the new database first quit psql and reconnect
 ```sql
 \q
 psql -U <user_name> <database_name>